disease-sh/node-api/README.md

 // this prints a timeline of data from the US api.nyt.usa().then(console.log)

-// this prints an array of timelines all infected US states api.nyt.states().then(console.log)
+// this prints an array of timelines of all infected US states api.nyt.states().then(console.log)

 // this prints a timeline of a specified US state